gcwwgithub/VR_KringleCompany/Week2.md

 ![Image Description](Pictures/Week2_Slide2.JPG)
 ![Image Description](Pictures/Week2_Slide3.JPG)
 ![Image Description](Pictures/Week2_Slide4.JPG)
+Quantitative data according to chek is something that can be converted to numbers and can be converted into statistics.
+The reason why flow works is because the flow state thingie is numbers

 ![Image Description](Pictures/Week2_Slide5.JPG)
 ![Image Description](Pictures/Week2_Slide6.JPG)
+They are also quantitative data also.
+According to chek, qualitative can "extract more user experiences"

+The question for the next slide is the VR version more immersive than the desktop version?
 ![Image Description](Pictures/Week2_Slide7.JPG)

+What user experiences does the VR classroom intervention afford during the class
 ![Image Description](Pictures/Week2_Slide8.JPG)
+According to him, for this type of questions, when you are trying to discover som phenomenon then go for more qualitative ones which is why you choose these three answers

 ![Image Description](Pictures/Week2_Slide9.JPG)
 ![Image Description](Pictures/Week2_Slide10.JPG)
 ![Image Description](Pictures/Week2_Slide11.JPG)